Yogoda/Project-Map/README.md

 Provides a visual grouping.
 Click on "Add Group" button, then click on graph to create a group node.

+Drag file nodes to add them to the group.

 Drag the icon to move the group and children.
 Press ALT while dragging to only move the group node.